 These islands and atolls are amongst the most beautiful islands in the world.
 With white sand beaches, turquoise waters, and lush vegetation, the Tuamotu is perfect for an idyllic off the beaten track honeymoon getaway in paradise.
 One of the Tuamotu Atolls is a great option for those who want to explore beyond the Society Islands.
 Made up of 78 coral islands atolls that stretch for nine hundred kilometres across the Pacific Ocean – about the length of Western Europe.
 The atolls were first settled by Polynesians about 3,000 years ago.

 Much of the atoll chain is still uninhabited and the resorts are more limited than the Society Islands.
 There are less than a handful of hotels and they won’t be as polished or luxurious as those found in Bora Bora & Moorea.
-However, this is one of the things that makes the Tuamotus so special; with miles of pristine beaches and deserted islands, you’ll often feel like you have the whole place to yourself.
+However, this is one thing that makes the Tuamotus so special; with miles of pristine beaches and deserted islands, you’ll often feel you have the whole place to yourself.

 If you’re looking to relax, it’s the perfect honeymoon destination.
 Spend your days lounging on powdery white sand beaches or swimming in tranquil lagoon waters.
 Rangiroa and Fakarava are two of the top island honeymoon destinations for scuba diving.
 You will be in underwater heaven with colourful marine life.
 It’s hard to pick a favourite of the Tuamotus, but Tikehau, known as Pink Sand Island, is definitely a contender.
 With white and pink sand islets, lush palm trees and a real Robinson Crusoe feel.
 There are also tiny atolls like Mataiva.